Pharma-collect/Web_server/README.md

 * nb_of_containers *

 ### [POST] - updateContainer
-Allows you to update the a container based on his ID Parameter :
+Allows you to update the status of a container based on his ID Parameter :
 * container_id *
 * status *